fevangelista/Quantum-Chemistry-Foundations/README.md

 # Quantum Chemistry Foundations

-A step-by-step introduction to quantum chemistry concepts and writing scientific software.
+**Content**: A step-by-step introduction to quantum chemistry concepts and writing scientific software.
 It assumes basic Python knowledge and some exposure to computational chemistry.

+**Target audience**: Anyone interested in learning more about quantum chemistry.

+**Prerequisites**: Quantum mechanics and some knowledge of Python programming.

-Author: Francesco A. Evangelista
+**Author**: Francesco A. Evangelista

 ![logo](Graphics/logo.png)